 The endocrine clinic is the private practice of Professor David Russell-Jones who is a Consultant in Diabetes, Endocrinology and General Internal Medicine and a Professor of Diabetes and Endocrinology at the University of Surrey.
-His main private practice is at the Nuffield Health Guildford Hospital but he also has monthly clinics at Spire Clare Park Hospital in Farnham.
+His main private practice is at the Nuffield Health Guildford Hospital but he also runs clinics at the Nuffield Health Woking Hospital and Spire Clare Park Hospital in Farnham.
 Professor Russell-Jones has extensive experience in the diagnosis, treatment and management of all endocrine disorders including diabetes, thyroid and parathyroid disorders, pituitary disorders including pituitary tumours and acromegaly, adrenal disorders including Addison’s disease and polycystic ovary syndrome.

 The endocrine system is a system of glands, each of which secretes a type of hormone into the bloodstream to regulate the body.
 Hormones are substances (chemical mediators) released from endocrine tissue into the bloodstream that attach to target tissue and allow communication among cells.
 Hormones regulate many functions of the body, including mood, growth and development, tissue function and metabolism.